After Marathas, now Brahmins to protest in Mumbai for reservations

 After Maratha and Dhangars, Brahmins have now demanded reservations for their community in Maharashtra.
 The Samast Brahmin Samaj, an organisation of Brahmins has decided to demonstrate at Azad Maidan, Mumbai on January 22, to press for various demands.

-Vishwajeet Deshpande, convenor of Samast Brahmin Samaj said in a press note that the 10 per cent reservation for upper castes approved by Parliament was unlikely to materialise as it would face legal hurdles.
+Vishwajeet Deshpande, convenor of Samast Brahmin Samaj said in a press note that the 10 per cent reservation for upper castes from the government is unlikely to materialise as it would face legal hurdles.

 “Hence, the Brahmin community requires separate reservations.
 We will gather in large numbers at Azad Maidan to protest in a peaceful manner,” said Deshpande.